-- If there is a harness hanging on a dog's run (usually found in a bucket or basket), you must walk the dog with that harness AND the slip lead, unless otherwise noted.
-This means you will be holding two leashes--the slip lead plus the additional leash attached to the harness--when you walk the dog.
-If you need help putting the harness on the dog, feel free to ask someone.
-When walking the dog, put the tension on the leash attached to the harness and leave the slip lead slack.
-Ensure you have a secure grip on both. - The easiest, most out-of-the-way place to put a harness on a dog is: - Lines 1/2: Entryway area - Lines 5/6: The enclosed, gated area right outside the back door, or in the bathroom or grooming room off the kitchen - Lines 7/8: The bathroom or grooming room off the kitchen - Note that in the Village and in Josh's Footprint, harnesses may be hanging on the dog's gate or outside of the dog's house. - If you're walking a dog that has only a slip lead and they end up being a strong puller, you may want to get them a harness from the adoption office.
+- FOHA uses the 2 Hounds Freedom No-Pull Harnesses. - If there is a harness hanging on a dog's run (usually found in a bucket or basket), you must walk the dog with that harness AND the slip lead, unless otherwise noted. - This means you will be holding two leashes--the slip lead plus the additional leash attached to the harness--when you walk the dog.
+If you need help putting the harness on the dog, feel free to ask someone. - When walking the dog, put the tension on the leash attached to the harness and leave the slip lead slack.
+Ensure you have a secure grip on both. - On the 2 Hounds harnesses, the leash can be clipped to the front ring (recommended for strong dogs/pullers) or the top/back ring.

+- The easiest, most out-of-the-way place to put a harness on a dog is: - Lines 1/2: Entryway area - Lines 5/6: The enclosed, gated area right outside the back door, or in the bathroom or grooming room off the kitchen - Lines 7/8: The bathroom or grooming room off the kitchen - Note that in the Village and in Josh's Footprint, harnesses may be hanging on the dog's gate or outside of the dog's house. - If you're walking a dog that has only a slip lead and they end up being a strong puller, you may want to get them a harness from the adoption office.
 Someone in the office can help you fit the harness for the dog.
-Leave the new harness at the dog's run at the end of the walk.
+Leave the new harness at the dog's run at the end of the walk. - Note that some dogs are only walked with a slip lead due to touch sensitivity.